Characters of the Overwatch franchise: Lúcio

 Lúcio Correia dos Santos is a Brazilian DJ and freedom fighter.
 He is equipped with futuristic roller blades that allow him to skate on walls, (Wall Ride) which gives him large speed boosts when jumping off said walls.
-He is also armed with a Sonic Amplifier gun that can damage enemies in bursts of four.
-He can also use his Sonic Amplifier to knock enemies back with the ability Soundwave (Commonly called a Boop).
+He is armed with a Sonic Amplifier gun that can damage enemies in bursts of four.
+He can also use his Sonic Amplifier to knock enemies back with the ability Soundwave (commonly called a Boop).
 He can use music to either heal his teammates or increase their movement speed (Crossfade), and can amplify his music to boost the effects (Amp It Up).
-His ultimate ability, Sound Barrier, grants powerful temporary shielding to himself and nearby allies.
-Jeff Kaplan stated that Lucio was based on the tabletop role-playing game archetype of bards who are able to cast ability-boosting auras on their party.
+His ultimate ability, Sound Barrier, grants a large amount of temporary health to himself and nearby allies.
+Jeff Kaplan stated that Lúcio was based on the tabletop role-playing game archetype of bards who are able to cast ability-boosting auras on their party.

-Lúcio Correia dos Santos grew up in Rio de Janeiro during the financial upheaval caused by the Omnic Crisis.
-He turned to music to lift up the spirits of his disheartened people by performing on street corners and at block parties.
-When the Vishkar Corporation, a multinational conglomerate, moved in to redevelop Rio, they began to crack down on its citizens with curfews and exploit them as cheap labor.
-Lúcio stole a Vishkar sonic weapon and used it against them, thus rallying the people to rise up and drive Vishkar out of their neighborhoods.
-His leadership made him a global celebrity, and he began to perform in filled arenas worldwide.

-Blizzard announced in February 2017 that Lúcio would be added as a hero character to Heroes of the Storm and would possess similar healing and support capabilities in that game.
-Blizzard also distributed "Lúcio-Ohs" breakfast cereal through Kellogg's in early 2019, inspired by one of Lúcio's in-game sprays.

 Lúcio is voiced by Jonny Cruz.